The London Football Club Changing Lives

 Those are the words of Bobby Kasanga, the founder of Hackney Wick F.C., a football club in London.
 And it's a sentiment proved time and again in cities and communities all over the world: Football can make a difference.

-But it doesn’t happen overnight.
+But it doesn't happen overnight.
 It happens because of people like Bobby, who spent years making his dream a reality.
 After being released from prison in 2015, Bobby wanted to change his life and his community, which had been marked by both gang violence and gentrification.
-So, he decided to found Hackney Wick FC, going door to door to raise money from the neighborhood.
-Nearly five years later, hundreds of people—men, women, and kids—have joined Hackney Wick FC.
+So, he decided to found Hackney Wick F.C., going door to door to raise money from the neighbourhood.
+Nearly five years later, hundreds of people—men, women and kids—have joined Hackney Wick F.C.

 In our new series, From the Grounds Up, we'll profile people all over the world who know that they can change their communities and the world through football and sport.

 Watch the first episode above, read more from the people of Hackney Wick F.C. below, and stay tuned for upcoming episodes on Paris Alésia F.C. and Melbourne's Fitzroy Lions.